verneylmavt/st-nli/README.md

 This repository contains machine learning models of Natural Language Inference, designed to be deployed using ONNX and utilized in a Streamlit-based web application.
 The app provides an interactive interface for performing this task using neural network architectures.
 [Check here to see other ML tasks](https://github.com/verneylmavt/ml-model).

-For more information about the training process, please check the `nli.ipynb` files in the `training` folder.
+For more information about the training process, please check the `nli.ipynb` file in the `training` folder.

 ## 🎈 Demo App